 Acclaimed Tony Award-winning Bartlett Sher directs the production with a creative team including set designer Michael Yeargan, costume designer Catherine Zuber, lighting designer Donald Holder, sound designer Scott Lehrer, orchestrations by Robert Russell Bennett, dance and incidental music arranged By Trude Rittmann, musical supervisor Stephen Ridley, casting director Serena Hill, children’s casting director Debbie O’Brien and musical director Christopher Mundy.

-THE KING AND I really is one of those must-see productions, and with a staging on this scale a visit to the New Theatre in Cardiff should be on your radar.
-The show runs from Tuesday 21st through to Saturday 25th November.
+THE KING AND I really is one of those must-see productions, and with a staging on this scale a visit to the New Theatre in Cardiff should be on your radar next week.
+The show opens on Tuesday 25th through to Saturday 29th April (which we believe is Helen’s last performance).
 It’s on stage at 7:30pm each evening with a 2:30pm matinee on Wednesday, Thursday and Saturday.
-Tickets range from £26 to £54 with a variety of prices and concessions in between.
+Tickets range from £28 to £52 with a variety of prices and concessions in between.
 I can tell you that some of the performances are selling really quickly.
 You can find out more, and get your tickets HERE.